Last Updated on

 1. Hormonal imbalance

 Some hormones in your body try to eliminate fluids that have had a role to play during pregnancy.
 Profuse sweating at night is a part of this process.
-It can make you sticky, hot and sleepless.
+It can make you sticky, hot, and you may find it difficult to fall asleep.

 3. Mood swings

-Unpredictable emotions may be caused by postpartum anxiety, depression, stress and obsessive-compulsive disorders.
+Unpredictable emotions may be caused by postpartum anxiety, depression, and stress.
 These can impact your sleep habits and cause insomnia.

-As a new mother, you have to feed the baby at odd hours.
+As a new mother, you need to feed your baby at odd hours.
 This can cause sleep disturbances.
 Sometimes you may take a long time to fall asleep after feeding the baby and at times sleep may not come at all!

 Symptoms of Post Pregnancy Insomnia